AdaCore/gnatstudio/docs/users_guide/vcs.rst

 .. index:: subversion
 .. image:: vcs-branches-svn.png

-GPS assumes a standard organization of the subversion repository, namely that there are three top-level directories::
+GNAT Studio assumes a standard organization of the subversion repository, namely that there are three top-level directories::

     <repository>/trunk/project/
     <repository>/tags/project/
     <repository>/branches/project/

-If this is the organization you are also using, GPS is able to show the list of tags and branches in the :guilabel:`Branches` view.
+If this is the organization you are also using, GNAT Studio is able to show the list of tags and branches in the :guilabel:`Branches` view.

 You can checkout a specific tag or branch by double-clicking on it.